FoalTS/foal/README.md

 ## :raised_hands: Description

 FoalTS is a next-generation framework that helps you create server-side [Node.js](https://nodejs.org) applications.
-Its development tools, modular components and TypeScript support make it the ideal choice for building modern applications.
+Its development tools, core components and TypeScript support make it the ideal choice for building modern applications.

 ## :city_sunrise: Get started